The Deseret News turns 173 today. Here’s where we stand

 We continually underscore the well-established sociological benefits of pro-social religiosity and stable communities.
 We champion the First Amendment, particularly America’s first freedom — the freedom of religion — as the font from which other precious freedoms of speech, press and assembly flow.

-We’ve spoken out consistently and frequently against efforts to weaken the family as an institution, including the wanton sexualization of young people and the intellectual deconstruction of the institution of marriage.
+We’ve spoken out consistently and frequently against efforts to weaken the family as an institution, including the wanton sexualization of young people and the intellectual deconstruction of marriage.

 We support the sanctity of life in every stage and emphasize the need to foster an environment — economic or otherwise — that protects and cradles the most vulnerable among us.
 We see the need for judicious regulating of vice which too often breeds addiction and ravages lives.
 We oppose the legalization of gambling and have stood against its recent incursions into the world of sports.